rakhi-pal/itune-search/README.md

 ## Trade offs or Further Enhancements - if given extra time

- ● We can so the testing of the components using jest.
+ ● We can do the testing of the components using jest.
  ● Performance of the application can be improved.
  ● UI can be enhanced further.
  ● Favorites list can be stored in the localhost and retrieved from there.